 Several current applications that are of concern to the Town are outlined below; all lie within 1 mile of the Town's boundaries.
-The Town has provided the Prince William County Planning Office with narratives detailing the Town's opposition to these applications.
+The Town has provided the Prince William County Planning Office with narratives detailing the Town's opposition to these applications. position regarding these applications.

-Applications Pending in Prince William County-December 2007
+Applications Pending in -Prince William County-December 2007 Spring 2014

 - 1. Market Center Land Bay 3 is an application for a Special Use Permit to allow single tenant uses that exceed 80,000 square feet and to increase the maximum allowable retail square footage of 300,000 to approximately 380,000 square feet.
-The property is adjacent to the Town's western boundary. - 2.
-Old Carolina Road re-zoning application also known as Haymarket Estates on approximately 29 acres.
+The property is adjacent to the Town's western boundary.
+John Marshall Commons - Old Carolina Road re-zoning application also known as Haymarket Estates on approximately 29 acres.
 They are proposing 70 Single Family detached units (also one existing sfd to remain).
-The applicant desires zoning from A-1 to R-4.
-The County's planning staff has recommended approval of this application. - 3.
-Carver Road Rezoning application The County's planning staff has recommended approval of this application. - 4.
-The Village at Heathcote is a rezoning application/proffers amendment (formerly known as West Market North) requesting that 27 acres be zoned from M-2 & O(H) to PBD (Planned Business District) to develop a mixed use business park/employment Center)
+The applicant desires zoning from A 1 to R 4.
+The County's planning staff has recommended approval of this application.
+Midwood - Carver Road Rezoning application The County's planning staff has recommended approval of this application. - The Village at Heathcote is a rezoning application/proffers amendment (formerly known as West Market North) requesting that 27 acres be zoned from M-2 & O(H) to PBD (Planned Business District) to develop a mixed use business park/employment-center).